 Christie-Coxon’s practice is rooted in symbolism and contemporary concerns.
 Through her exploration of the circle and fluidity, she speaks to the cyclical nature of existence and the interconnectedness of all things.
-Her approach engages global concerns, envisioning a sustainable and unified future.
 Her work serves as a commentary on humanity’s evolving consciousness, using art to explore and respond to the complex challenges of our time.

 For over three decades, Christie-Coxon has been captivated by a geometric form rich in symbolic meaning and cultural resonance.
 The circle is an ancient symbol with an inspiring and vast capacity to hold meaning and significance across cultures over millennia.
 The circle continually informs Christie-Coxon’s artistic approach, serving as an artistic mantra she practices.